Welcome to Seattle’s new Waterfront Park!

 - Thousands of new plantings in the new garden beds.

-- Permanent art installation by local artist, Oscar Tuazon.
+- Permanent art installations by local artists: Oscar Tuazon, Buster Simpson.

 Coming Soon to the Promenade: